WGLab/PennCNV/docs/user-guide/input.md

 [kaiwang@cc ~/]$ split_illumina_report.pl -prefix rawdata1/ M00290_ Ballel_logR.txt
 NOTICE: Writting to output signal file rawdata1/KS2231000715
-NOTICE: Writting to output signal file rawdata1/KS2231007035 ……
+NOTICE: Writting to output signal file rawdata1/KS2231007035

 NOTICE: Writting to output signal file rawdata1/KS3205046076
 NOITCE: Finished processing 2193946 lines in report file M00290 _Ballel_logR.txt, and generated 48 output signal intensity files

-The output file name corresponds to the “Sample ID” field in the original report file.
+The output file name corresponds to the Sample ID field in the original report file.
 In the above command, the -prefix argument is used to specify the prefix of the file name (in this case, save the file to the rawdata1/ directory).
-We can use “-suffix .txt” to add a suffix to file name.
+We can use -suffix .txt to add a suffix to file name.
 Furthermore, we can use -numeric argument so that the output file name is in split1, split2, split3 format.
 In some cases, the genotyping center may provide the report file in comma-delimited format rather than tab-delimited format; the -comma argument can be used in this case to handle such files.